The insurance industry: key challenges and evolutions in a hyper-connected age

 - Challenges regarding digitization of business processes (e.g. insurance claims processing).

-- Innovations in the area of new models whereby policy terms are linked with data from emerging technologies such as the Internet of Things.
+- Innovations in the area of new models whereby policy terms are linked with data from emerging technologies such as IoT.

 Insurance firms are disrupted, disrupting and going through important digital transformation projects, which de factor often revolve around the need to optimize the end-to-end customer experience.